Tea-garden community: Health conditions during colonial times

-State of Education during colonial rule
+State of education during colonial rule

-Regarding schooling in the tea garden areas a report was published by a European DPI in 1917–18 that as many as 2 lakh children of school going age were there lie in the tea gardens of Assam but not even 2% were turned up for primary education.
-The numbers of the schools and students enrolment were in papers and files only.
-It is quite clear from the fact that in 1950 there were 5,00,416 numbers of children who could attend the lower Primary schools but there were only 29,361 children attended the primary schools.
+A report published by a European DPI in 1917–18 stated that as many as 2 lakh children of school-going age were in the tea gardens of Assam, but not even 2% turned up for primary education.
+The numbers of the schools and students' enrolment were in papers and files only.
+In 1950 there were 5,00,416 of children who could attend the lower primary schools, but only 29,361 children attended.
 It was just meagre 6%.
-During the period 1946–50, there were only four college students from tea gardens.
-The number of students attended high schools, included M. E. schools, during this period was, Jorhat – 29, Dibrugarh – 15, Golaghat – 22, Titabor – 04, Nagaon – 10, Lakhimpur – 12, Tezpur – 41 and Mangaldai – 05.
+From 1946–50, there were only four college students from tea gardens.
+The number of students who attended high schools, including M. E. schools, during this period was Jorhat – 29, Dibrugarh – 15, Golaghat – 22, Titabor – 04, Nagaon – 10, Lakhimpur – 12, Tezpur – 41 and Mangaldai – 05.

-The tea planters never encouraged education to garden labourers as it would prevent them from physical labor or may encourage protest against exploitation.
-Even after Indian independence, the amount spent on tea garden education in the first five-year plan was just 0.26 million (2.6 lakhs) i.e. not even ten paise per tea garden labourer.
+The tea planters never encouraged education to garden labourers as it would prevent them from physical labor or encourage protest against exploitation.
+Even after Indian independence, the amount spent on tea garden education in the first five-year plan was just 0.26 million (2.6 lakhs), i.e., not even ten paise per tea garden labourer.

 The medium of instruction had also created problems in the tea gardens.
 Different tribes and castes had their own language and literature in the school owing largely to their original places.
-In tea gardens, three languages were primarily spoken by the labours, viz.
-Santhali, Kurukh, Mundari.
-But commonly "Sadri" was used and outside the tea gardens the Assamese language was used as a medium of communication.
-Therefore, Narayan Ghatowar, a prominent intellectual of the community advocated that Assamese be imparted in the schools only by "Sadri" knowing teachers.
+In tea gardens, three languages were primarily spoken by the labours: Santhali, Kurukh, and Mundari.
+But commonly Sadri was used and outside the tea gardens the Assamese language was used as a medium of communication.
+Therefore Narayan Ghatowar, a prominent intellectual of the community, advocated that Assamese be imparted in the schools only by teachers who knew Sadri.